skylarshaffer/c03-24-code-solutions/typescript-async-await/typescript-async-await-quiz-notes.md

 - What happens if you forget to use `await` on a Promise?
 In that case, what happens to the Promise rejection?

-  > If you forget to use `await` on a Promise, the called asynchronous function will fail at the first delay.
+  > If you forget to use `await` on a Promise, the Promise will not return as intended.

 - Which style of asynchronous programming do you prefer — callbacks, `Promise.then`, or `async/await`?
 Why?